advaitju/mentoring-frontend-dev/critical-path/README.md

 # critical-path
-How browsers load and process webpages.
+How browsers load and process webpages using the critical rendering path.